disuye/E30-M3-320is/README.md

 Nearly all of the JPG images were blatantly scraped from [https://m3guru.bmwe30m3.net/](https://m3guru.bmwe30m3.net/) which – at the time of coding this repository – seemed to be a defunct website.
 However, m3guru created a new blog post shortly before Xmas 2023, so I've since reached out to apologise :)

-FWIW, I spent quite a bit of time editing the scraped JPGs: Deleted duplicates, re-named files sequentially based on image content as per the original manual, added missing or poorly scanned pages (work-in-progress; I have multiple versions of the manual grabbed from the darkest corners of the internet).
+FWIW, I spent quite a bit of time editing the scraped JPGs: Deleted duplicates, re-named files based on image content & sequentially as per the original manual, added missing or poorly scanned pages (work-in-progress; I have multiple versions of the original manual grabbed from the darkest corners of the internet).

-I used WGET for the scrape, so there was no sketchy hacking involved.
+I used WGET for the JPG scrape, no sketchy hacking involved.

 # Goals